shopware5/shopware/UPGRADE-5.3.md

     //...
 ```

-All elastic search condition handlers has to extend the filter and post filter validiation:
-Before:
+#### Elastic search
+In the elastic search implementation the current filter behavior is controlled by the condition handlers.
+By adding an query as `post filter`, facets are not affected by this filter.
+This behavior is checked over the `Criteria->hasBaseCondition` statement:
 ```
 /**
- * {@inheritdoc}
+ * @inheritdoc
  */
 public function handle(
     CriteriaPartInterface $criteriaPart,